-Wilms tumors can be hard to find early because they can often grow quite large without causing any symptoms.
-Children may look healthy and play normally.
+Wilms tumors occur most often in young children.
+These tumors often grow quite large before causing any symptoms.
+Children may look healthy and act and play normally.

-Swelling or a hard mass in the abdomen (belly): This is often the first sign of a Wilms tumor.
-Parents may notice this while bathing or dressing the child.
-It feels firm and is often large enough to be felt on both sides of the belly.
-It’s usually not painful, but it might cause belly pain in some children.
+This is often the first sign of a Wilms tumor.
+Parents may notice swelling or hardness in the belly while bathing or dressing the child.
+The lump is sometimes large enough to be felt on both sides of the belly.
+It’s usually not painful, but it might be in some children.

 Wilms tumors can also sometimes cause high blood pressure.
-This does not usually cause symptoms on its own, but in rare cases blood pressure can get high enough to cause problems such as headaches, bleeding inside the eye, or even a change in consciousness.
+This doesn't usually cause symptoms on its own, but in rare cases blood pressure can get high enough to cause problems such as headaches, bleeding inside the eye, or even a change in consciousness.

-Many of the signs and symptoms above are more likely to be caused by something other than a kidney tumor.
+Many of the signs and symptoms of Wilms tumors are more likely to be caused by something else.
 Still, if your child has any of these symptoms, check with your child’s doctor so that the cause can be found and treated, if needed.

 The American Cancer Society medical and editorial content team